-&lt;sup>217 369 U.S. 186, 198 (1962).
+221 369 U.S. 186, 198 (1962).

-&lt;sup>218 372 U.S. 368 (1963).
+222 372 U.S. 368 (1963).

-&lt;sup>221 AMAR, AMERICA'S UNWRITTEN CONSTITUTION, supra note [17], at 194 (citing 377 U.S. 533 (1964)).
+225 AMAR, AMERICA'S UNWRITTEN CONSTITUTION, supra note [17], at 194 (citing 377 U.S. 533 (1964)).

-instruments of government elected directly by and directly representative of the people, the right to elect legislators in a free and unimpaired fashion is a bedrock of our political system. . . .
+by voters, not farms or cities or economic interests.
+As long as ours is a representative form of government, and our legislatures are those instruments of government elected directly by and directly representative of the people, the right to elect legislators in a free and unimpaired fashion is a bedrock of our political system. . . .
 [I]f a State should provide that the votes of citizens in one part of the State should be given two times, or five times, or 10 times the weight of votes of citizens in another part of the State, it could hardly be contended that the right to vote of those residing in the disfavored areas had not been effectively diluted.
 It would appear extraordinary to suggest that a State could be constitutionally permitted to enact a law providing that certain of the State's voters could vote two, five, or 10 times for their legislative representatives, while voters living elsewhere could vote only once.
-And it is inconceivable that a state law to the effect that, in counting votes for legislators, the votes of citizens in one part of the State would be multiplied by two, five, or 10, while the votes of persons in another area would be counted only at face value, could be constitutionally sustainable.
-223
+And it is inconceivable that a state law to the effect that, in counting votes for legislators, the votes of citizens in one part of the State would be multiplied by two, five, or 10, while the votes of persons in another area would be counted only at face value, could be constitutionally sustainable.227

-At one stroke, the Court in Reynolds knocked out more than forty state electoral systems as unconstitutionally unequal.
+At one stroke, the Court in Reynolds knocked out more than forty state electoral systems as unconstitutionally unequal.228

-Remember that my argument here is not that the U.S. Senate can or should itself be challenged as unconstitutional by private citizens or the states acting on their behalf.
-The basic principles of voting equality and fairness,
+My argument here is not that the U.S. Senate can or should be challenged as unconstitutional by private citizens or the states acting on their behalf.229

-&lt;sup>223 Reynolds v.
+227 Reynolds v.
 Sims, 377 U.S. 533, 562 (1964).
 See also Wesberry v.
 Sanders, 376 U.S. 1, 7-8 (1964) (striking down Georgia's apportionment of U.S. congressional districts in which two or three times more citizens were placed in some districts than others and arguing that "as nearly as is practicable one man's vote in a congressional election is to be worth as much as another's").

-&lt;sup>224 AMAR, AMERICA'S UNWRITTEN CONSTITUTION, supra note [17], at 194.
+$^{^{228}}$ AMAR, AMERICA'S UNWRITTEN CONSTITUTION, supra note [17], at 194.
 See also BARRY FRIEDMAN, THE WILL OF THE PEOPLE 268 (2009) (reporting Senator Strom Thurmond's lament that Reynolds had invalidated the apportionment systems of at least forty-four states).

-At least one scholar recognizes that a possible constitutional challenge might be raised against the apportionment scheme of the Senate on the equal protection grounds enunciated in Reynolds.
+229 At least one scholar recognizes that a possible constitutional challenge might be raised against the apportionment scheme of the Senate on the equal protection grounds enunciated in Reynolds.
 AMAR, AMERICA'S UNWRITTEN CONSTITUTION, supra note [17], at 194 ("If the Court could on one day say that most states had unconstitutional governments that required major restructuring after the next census, what was to stop the Court on the next day from saying the same thing about the Senate?"); see also Baker & Dinkin, supra note [28] (suggesting a similar argument).

-In my view, the United States Senate today violates the basic principle of equal protection of voting rights, and expressions of the principle in cases such as Reynolds, but it does not follow that the Senate as currently structured should be found unconstitutional in the absence of congressional action along the lines of a Senate Reform Act.
+In my view, the United States Senate today violates the principle of equal protection of voting rights, and expressions of the principle in cases such as Reynolds, but it does not follow that the Senate as currently structured should be found unconstitutional in the absence of congressional action along the lines of a Senate Reform Act.